-A full valuation of Land, Land under roads and Buildings was last undertaken in 2018/19 by an independent valuation firm, Matheson Stephen Valuations.
-The name of the valuer from the firm was Andrew Brennan (AAPI Certified Practising Valuer Registration 73379).
-The valuer reported to Council's Property Supervisor Mr Rohan Fiedler (AAPI Certified Practising Valuer Registration 62553) and Council's Manager Property and Rates, Mr Tony Peak (AAPI Certified Practising Valuer Registration 62445).
+A full valuation of land, land under roads and buildings was undertaken at 30 June 2019 by an independent valuation firm, Matheson Stephen Valuations.
+The name of the valuer from the firm is Andrew Brennan (AAPI Certified Practising Valuer Registration 73379).
+The valuer conducted the previous formal valuation in 2016/17 with a valuation date of 30/06/17.
+The valuer reports to Council's Property Supervisor Mr Rohan Fiedler (AAPI Certified Practising Valuer Registration 62553) and Council's Manager Property and Rates, Mr Tony Peak (AAPI Certified Practising Valuer Registration 62445).